Sea star wasting disease: Causes

-As of November 2013, no identifiable cause for the disease had been found.
-Pathogenic bacteria did not seem to be present, and though the plague might be caused by a viral or fungal pathogen, no causal agent had been found.
-Each episode of plague might have a different cause.
+As of August 2025, the bacterium Vibrio pectenicida strain FHCF-3 has been experimentally shown to cause a sea star wasting disease-like condition in Pycnopodia helianthoides.
+Another genetically distinct isolate of this species, Vibrio pectenicida strain A365, is associated with disease in larval scallops.
+Researchers identified and isolated V. pectenicida strain FHCF-3 from the coelomic fluid of dying sea stars.
+They then induced a sea star wasting disease-like condition in healthy, lab-raised Pycnopodia helianthoides by injecting healthy specimens with the bacterial isolate and re-isolating the bacterium from specimens that lost arms and died, fulfilling Koch's postulates.
+Vibrio pectenicida strain FHCF-3 putatively encodes aerolysin-like toxins that are postulated to play a role in SSWD.
+Researchers previously did not identify this pathogen as tissue samples they studied did not contain the coelomic fluids that surrounded the organs of sea stars.
+It is unclear whether the sea star wasting disease-like condition observed in Pycnopodia helianthoides can be extended to other species, nor whether this was the same agent involved in the 2013-2015 mass mortality.

-Other possible causes of the condition that have been suggested include high sea temperatures, oxygen depletion and low salinity due to freshwater runoff.
-Research suggests that high water temperatures can be indeed linked to the disease, increasing its incidence and virulence.
-The disease also seems more prevalent in sheltered waters than in open seas with much wave movement.
-One result of global warming is higher sea temperatures.
-There is a wave of unusually warm water along the west coast of the United States, which is where all of the sea stars are dying off.
-These may impact both on starfish and on echinoderm populations in general, and a ciliate protozoan parasite (Orchitophrya stellarum) of starfish, which eats sperm and effectively emasculates male starfish, thrives at higher temperatures.
+Other conditions that could possibly affect sea star wasting disease include high sea temperatures, oxygen depletion, and low salinity due to freshwater runoff.
+Research has shown that elevated water temperatures are correlated with an increase in both incidence and severity of the syndrome.
+The disease also appears to be more prevalent in sheltered, calmer waters than in open seas, where there is significantly more wave movement.
+One result of global warming is higher sea temperatures, which has resulted in waves of unusually warm water along the west coast of the United States, which is where all of the sea stars are dying off.
+These may impact both starfish and echinoderm populations in general.
 However, temperature was not related to the initial outbreak of sea star wasting disease at many places along the coast.
 Unlike with many other wildlife diseases, there was no link between the density of sea stars at a location before disease outbreak and the severity of population decline.
 Thus, this outbreak has defied prediction using what is typically understood about disease spread.